-Financial instruments that potentially subject the Group to concentrations of credit risk consist principally of cash and cash equivalents, and trade receivables.
-Cash and cash equivalents and bank deposits are principally invested in major banks in Israel, the United States and Canada.
+Financial instruments that potentially subject the Group to concentrations of credit risk consist principally of cash and cash equivalents, short and long-term marketable securities, and trade receivables.
+Cash and cash equivalents are principally invested in major banks in Israel, the United States and Canada.
 Such deposits in the United States may be in excess of insured limits and are not insured in other jurisdictions.
-Management believes that the financial institutions that hold the Group's cash and cash equivalents are financially sound and that low credit risk therefore exists with respect to these financial instruments.
+Management believes that the financial institutions that hold the Group's cash and cash equivalents, and the investments that comprise the short and long-term marketable securities, are financially sound and a low credit risk therefore exists with respect to these financial instruments.
 These deposits may be redeemed upon demand and, therefore, bear minimal risk.

 The Group's trade accounts receivables are mainly derived from sales to customers in the United States, Canada, Europe and Israel.
-At March 31, 2020, two different customers represented approximately 39.2% and 19.6% of the Company's trade accounts receivable.
+At March 31, 2021, two different customers represented approximately 41.6% and 22.6% of the Company's trade accounts receivable.
 The Group has adopted credit policies and standards intended to mitigate inherent risk while accommodating sales growth.
 The Group performs ongoing credit evaluations of its customers' financial condition when deemed necessary, but does not require collateral for its customers' accounts receivable.